shawnbanasick/kade/README.md

 <br/>

 ## Contributions and Problems
-If you discover a problem with the software, please report it with the issue tracker -
+If you discover a problem with the software or want to make a feature request, please describe it on the issue tracker - https://github.com/shawnbanasick/kade/issues.
+Contributions are welcome.
+Make a pull request.

 ## Open Source Alternatives To KADE: